sigmacomputing/sigmaquickstarts/site/sigmaguides/src/05_2024_first_friday_features/05_2024_first_friday_features.md

 Like empty input tables, CSV input tables support data entry independent of existing data, enabling you to add editable rows and columns to construct the table as you see fit.

 For more information, [see Intro to input tables](https://help.sigmacomputing.com/docs/intro-to-input-tables) and [Create new input tables.](https://help.sigmacomputing.com/docs/create-new-input-tables)

+There is also a [QuickStart that covers several common use cases here.](https://quickstarts.sigmacomputing.com/guide/input_tables_use_cases/index.html?index=..%2F..index#0)

 ![Footer](assets/sigma_footer.png)